 If a will or other estate planning documents cannot be located, they cannot be presented to be used after your passing.
 It’s important that family members know that these documents exist and how to locate them.

 Certainly estate planning is not a favorite topic for family discussions, but it is a conversation that needs to happen.
 It doesn’t have to be uncomfortable either.
 A great resource of ideas when having end-of-life conversations is The Conversation Projection.
 This conversation is meant to be a gift to your family.
 Remember, a well thought out plan will not be easily executed if it hasn’t been communicated to key people involved.
 Often, working with an estate planning attorney can be the catalyst for this conversation, and they can also provide tips for you in making this conversation with your family productive.
-If you are a member of our Legacy Protection Plan, we have a special Having the Conversation workshop scheduled for our members on December 7th.
-Members are encouraged to register bring their family members.
+If you are a member of our Legacy Protection Plan, we have a special Having the Conversation workshop for our members.